You're Stronger than the Envy of Others

 Is there such a thing as healthy envy?
 Or is it simply a desire to excel?

-There are situations that are connected to envy, but which belong to different dimensions.
+Some situations are connected to envy, but which belong to different dimensions.
 At times we say that we’re envious of someone because we admire their qualities or how well they are meeting their potential.

 We would like to be like them in that way.
 It’s not about envy at all.
 Instead, it’s a desire to excel.
 That way, the envied individual becomes a role model.